-If you are one of the millions of Americans struggling with anxiety, the good news is that you can get control of your symptoms with a simple 4-step panic plan—the same one I’ve taught to hundreds of my own patients.
+If you’re one of the millions of Americans struggling with anxiety or panic, the good news is that you can gain control of your symptoms.
+If you experience an anxiety attack or a panic attack, simply follow this 4-step plan.
+It’s the same one Dr. Daniel Amen has taught to thousands of his own patients at Amen Clinics.

 One way to practice deep breathing is by learning how to breathe from your diaphragm—the area of the body that tends to get “clenched” when we’re anxious.